 What colour attracts the human eye most?

 We see in colour by our brains translating light signals from our eyes into colour.
-Whilst many of us can see a whole spectrum of colours, it is green which our eyes are drawn to most.
+Whilst many of us can see a whole spectrum of colours, it is green that our eyes are drawn to most.
 It has been discovered that our eyes are most sensitive to light at a wavelength of 555 nanometers which is a bright green colour.

 Using colours and moods to improve your home